iaelizarov/coins-detector/README.md

 ## 5. Borderline cases

 If a coin is cropped by the border of the image, calculating its mask becomes more challenging.
 This application accounts for four cases where a coin is cropped by any side of the image.
 However, performance may degrade if the coin is located in a corner, as it becomes impossible to accurately determine its actual size compared to when it is cropped along a single border.

+## 6. Machine Learning Model

+For the detection problem I used YoLov8 from ultralytics.
+The code for train-validation split, training and validatin the model is in folder "notebooks".
+The whole dataset consists only of ~200 images, that is why I decided to split the data only on train and validation sets without creating additional test sample.